Associate Systemwide Compliance Officer and Ethics Officer

-Mr. Dendy has over 25 years in the insurance and risk management industry.
-From 1999-2003, Mr. Dendy served as Director of Business Administrative Services, which included the property and casualty insurance programs, as well as facilities, accounting and purchasing, property management, travel, and airplane operations.
+Mr. Dendy has over 30 years in the risk management industry.
+Since joining the UT System in 1995, he served as Associate Director for Workers’ Compensation Insurance, responsible for administration of the UT System self-insured workers’ compensation program.
+From 1999-2003, Mr. Dendy served as Director of Business Administrative Services which included the property and casualty insurance programs as well as facilities, accounting and purchasing, property management, travel, and airplane operations.
+Since 2003 he has served as Executive Director of the Office of Risk Management providing comprehensive services including risk analysis, risk control, risk financing and claims management.

-Mr. Dendy earned a BBA in Management from Texas Tech University.
-He holds the designation of Certified Risk Manager and Certified Insurance Counselor from the National Alliance for Insurance Education and Research.
-He is active in professional organizations and has served as Chair of the Professional Development Committee for the University Risk Management and Insurance Association, and on the Board of Directors of the Surplus Lines Stamping Office of Texas .
-He currently serves on the Governing Committee for the Texas FAIR Plan.
+Mr. Dendy earned a Bachelor of Business Administration in Management from Texas Tech University.
+He holds the designation of Certified Risk Manager (CRM) and Certified Insurance Counselor (CIC) from the National Alliance for Insurance Education and Research.

-Mr. Dendy is a founder, president, and member of the Board of Directors of drops of grace inc., a non-profit faith-based organization partnering with organizations for water, health, hygiene, and community development projects in Malawi, Nicaragua, the Democratic Republic of the Congo, and disaster recovery projects in the United States.
+Mr. Dendy is a founder, president, and member of the board of directors of drops of grace inc, a non-profit faith-based organization partnering with organizations for water, health, hygiene, and community development projects in Malawi, Africa and Nicaragua, and disaster recovery projects in the United States.

 His wife, Liz is a registered nurse.
-Their daughter, Madison, is a graduate of Texas State University with a degree in Education and lives in Watertown, New York with her husband Rob who serves in the Army.
-Their son, Tanner, is a graduate of Texas A&M University and is a Mechanical Design Engineer.
-He lives in the Houston area with his wife, Colby, who is a graduate of Baylor University and is in medical school at UT Health Science Center at Houston.
+Daughter, Madison is a graduate of Texas State University with a degree in Education and lives in Watertown, New York with her husband Rob who serves in the Army and with their first grandson, Patton.
+Son, Tanner is a graduate of Texas A&M University and is a Mechanical Design Engineer.
+He lives in Greenville, North Carolina with his wife Colby who is a graduate of Baylor University and UT Health Science Center at Houston and is a Resident Physician.

 Arthur L. Culpepper, PhD, FACHE serves as the Executive Director and Deputy Compliance Officer for the U.T.
 System.
 His responsibilities include leadership, direction, and oversight of Systemwide Compliance, and providing relevant direction and resources to the institutional compliance offices.